 What Is a Fraudulent Lien?

 There are nearly countless ways a lien can be fraudulent or otherwise improper – but there are a few clear situations where a lien’s fraudulent nature is indisputable.
-Here are three such instances:
+Here are three such instances of lien fraud:

 - Filing a lien against a property at which the lien claimant performed no work